Important notes to consider

 - Science: TBA

-- Adobe Acrobat Professional can also be purchased from the Webstore.
+- Acrobat Pro DC can be purchased on the IST Webstore.
 See above for Nexus computers that have it installed.

 - Instructions are available for creating a PDF version of your thesis using Adobe Acrobat 10.